Kamlesh Tiwari murder case: Three arrested by Gujarat ATS confess to crime

 Hindu outfit wants action against lawyer for Muslim parties for tearing up Ayodhya map in SC

-The message, which also carried a photograph Tiwari, said, "Kamlesh Tiwari was a nuisance and whosoever points fingers towards Islam and Muslims, will met same end.
-Al-Hind Brigade takes the responsibility.
+The message, which also carried a photograph Tiwari, said, "Kamlesh Tiwari was a nuisance and whosoever points fingers towards Islam and Muslims, will meet the same end.
+Al-Hind Brigade takes responsibility.
 Get ready to see more.
 The war has begun."

 Whether the outfit had links with any global terror organisation was not immediately known.